-- a. how your proposed solution solves the challenge - b. how your proposed solution will interact with the Fair Work Commission's Modern Award Pay Database - c. the uniqueness of your proposed solution relative to what is already in the market.
+- a. how your proposed solution solves the challenge - b. how your proposed solution will interact with the Fair Work Commission's Modern Awards Pay Database - c. the uniqueness of your proposed solution relative to what is already in the market - d. the value for money including the social, environmental and economic benefits of the solution - e. your feasibility report.